PetaVision/ViPar-Toolkit/VineFilter/README.md

 This section covers the creation of the VineFilter settings file.
 This file is in JSON format and is separated into three parts-- **Run Configuration**, **Strings Objects**, and **Filters**.
 In order for VineFilter to successfully read in your settings file, please be sure your settings file conforms to the syntax described in the sections below and that all fields marked **MANDATORY** are present in your settings file objects.

 ---

 ####1.
 Run Configuration

 **MANDATORY** - The **Run Configuration** is the first element in the settings file.
 It specifies the location to the Vine meta-data along with other necessary information about the VineFilter run you are going to launch.

+To create the Run Configuration section, simply copy and paste the following JSON object into an empty file (eg: `settings.json`), substituting the arguments for their respective values.

+**settings.json**

     // ////////////////////
     // RUN CONFIGURATION //